Water, Water, Everywhere

 Doylestown Borough is currently under coverage of an NPDES MS4 General Permit.
 The permit is required to allow the discharge of stormwater from the Borough storm sewer system to surface waters of the Commonwealth.
 Doylestown Borough is within impaired watersheds as listed in the 2014 Pennsylvania Integrated Water Quality Monitoring and Assessment Report.
 The impairment is caused by excessive nutrients and sediment.
 Therefore, the Borough must implement a Pollutant Reduction Plan (PRP) for discharges to waters impaired by nutrients and/or sediment.
 The Borough adopted a PRP in 2017 but is modifying the plan to include stream improvements on the Fonthill property owned by the Bucks County Historical Society.
 Among other information the PRP must include documentation that public participation measures were completed, and the selection of potential BMPs proposed to meet pollutant loading reductions within the permit period of 5 years.

-A draft of the Pollutant Reduction Plan is available HERE.
-This draft is available for public review and comment.
-The PRP will be discussed publicly at the December 19, 2022 Borough Council Meeting.
-Written comments will be accepted until December 28, 2022.
-Comments can be emailed to Karyn Hyland, or sent to Doylestown Borough Hall.
+The Pollutant Reduction Plan is available HERE.
+The PRP was discussed publicly at the December 19, 2022 Borough Council Meeting and written comments will be accepted until December 28, 2022.

 How can you help with stormwater?